SYNchroACK/intelmq/docs/proposal.md

 # Definitions

-* **system:** system on this proposal means IntelMQ system.
 * **operating system:** operating system on this proposal means the operating systems currently supported by IntelMQ.
-* **production environment:** system that belongs to production environment is considered a system that should never stop and should work properly all the time.
 * **{runtime, defaults, pipeline} configuration:** term to mention the configuration without specifying if internal or admin configuration because is not required for the explanation since it's not revelevant.
 * **admin {runtime, defaults, pipeline} configuration:** a configuration file used by IntelMQ sysadmin and also used by intelmqctl.
 * **internal {runtime, defaults, pipeline} configuration:** a hidden configuration file only used by intelmqctl to track of the last successfully configuration used to perform some action through intelmqctl.
 This file is located in `/var/run/intelmq/` and should not be manually changed.
 * **`process_manager: "pid/systemd"`**: is a parameter on defaults configuration which will define the process manager that IntelMQ will use to manage the bots.
+* **`status: enable/disable`**: is a parameter on runtime configuration which will define is a bot can be started or not.
 * **`onboot: true/false`** is a parameter of runtime configuration per each bot to define if a bot will start on boot.
 * **`run_mode: <scheduled/continuous>`** is a parameter of runtime configuration per each bot to define how bot should run.
  - **`continuous`:** this value will allow the bot to run and process messages indefinitely.